- 200% : Water source replenishment. Focus on watersheds near our plant

 Since we engage in business that relies on the indispensable resource of water, we promote water resource conservation with the goals of reducing water use by 30% by 2030, and maintaining a 200% water resource replenishment rate through 2025.

 At our plants, we strictly manage the water used to manufacture products while continually reviewing and improving manufacturing processes and plant equipment in order not to waste any of this precious natural resource.
-In 2021, the water use ratio (WUR) of product manufacturing was 3.24 liters of water per liter of product, a increase of 0.01 liters year on year.
+The reduction target is set for the water use ratio (WUR) of product manufacturing per liter of product.
 We work to conserve water resources by cooperating with communities and experts in efforts to return to nature a volume of water equivalent to the amount of water used for manufacturing products, and to contribute to the ability of water resource areas to sustainably cultivate and store water.
-In 2021, we achieved a 353% water resource replenishment rate, which was a 11% reduction year on year.

 Within the Coca-Cola system, we regularly assess the vulnerability of water sources in line with the resource conservation guidelines established by Coca-Cola Japan and we develop conservation plans for the water we use at our plants.